kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 Select at random
 ----------------

-Finally, we select random samples using function ``train_test_split_random``.
+Finally, we select random samples using function ``TrainTestSelect.random``.
 Let's request 10% of the total data to be train data.

 .. code:: python